So, you've made it this far, have you? It takes dedication to find this page hidden deep within the Tagonist Knights Website.

 The Muppet Show!

-Going into the story, I needed inspiration for new life forms and characters.
-I had been wanting to make a "Pigs in Space!" throw away joke for awhile now and thought, eh?
-Why not.
-Let's do this.
-From that point forward a multitude of characters were directly inspired by the works of James Maury Henson, AKA Jim Henson.
+Going into the story, the author was in need of inspiration for new life forms and concepts for new individuals to be introduced to the series.
+He had been wanting to make a "Pigs in Space!" throw away joke for awhile.
+That one idea, a random thought, sparked an entire series of individuals that would later develop into a major influence of the series.
+From that point forward a multitude of those written about were directly inspired by the works of James Maury Henson, AKA Jim Henson.
+His full name inspired the title of the puppet master: Jamahe.

-What I find absolutely fascinating is that Jamahe brought these creations to life, each with their own personalities and yet, if he chose to do so, he could communicate through them.
+What was fascinating concerning what developed was that Jamahe brought these creations to life, each with their own personalities and yet, if he chose to do so, he could communicate through them.
 This is much like each individual puppet had their own personality separate from the puppeteer, yet it was the puppeteer controlling them.
-I never imagined that Jamahe and his children would continue to play a major role in future books.
+This seemingly random idea led a group who would continue to play a major role in influencing the future of the series.

-Being a huge Jim Henson fan, having my version of Gonzo the Great joining the crew of the Starship Sunfire was a dream come true.
+Being a huge Jim Henson fan, having a version of Gonzo the Great joining the crew of the Starship Sunfire was a dream come true for the author.
 Adding a little bit more comedy in the form of Zoon also helped balance the grim, darker tones of what was happening at the end of the book.
-I learned how to do this in the Age of Shadows books, a splash of humor to balance out the darker setting.
+He had learned how to do this in the Age of Shadows books, humor to balance out the darker setting.

 “Let us not speak of the cookie, for it may be the cause of a horrifying destruction on a level that not even I can possibly grasp, and I am well versed in the impossible.” – Dobuho